snonux/foo.zone/gemfeed/2025-12-24-x-rag-observability-hackathon.md

 > Published at 2025-12-24T09:45:29+02:00

-This blog post describes my hackathon efforts adding observability to X-RAG, the extensible Retrieval-Augmented Generation (RAG) platform built by my brother Florian.
-I especially made time available over the weekend to join his 3-day hackathon (attending 2 days) with the goal of instrumenting his existing distributed system with observability.
+This post describes my hackathon efforts adding observability to X-RAG, the extensible Retrieval-Augmented Generation (RAG) platform built by my brother Florian.
+I made time over the weekend to join his 3-day hackathon (attending 2 days) with the goal of instrumenting his existing distributed system with observability.
 What started as "let's add some metrics" turned into a comprehensive implementation of the three pillars of observability: tracing, metrics, and logs.

 [X-RAG source code on GitHub](https://github.com/florianbuetow/x-rag)